saucer/bindings/README.md

 ## Building

-In case one absolutely needs to build the bindings yourself, please install the following dependencies:
+In case one absolutely needs to build the bindings themselves, please install the following dependencies:

 - Windows
   - Latest Toolchain